s9w/binary_bakery/readme.md

 ### Binary size

-The expected size of the resulting binary is the size without anything plus the byte-size of the payload.
+The expected size of the resulting binary is the size without any embedded binary files plus the byte-size of the payload.
 The following plot shows the resulting binary size relative to that expected size.

 <p align="center"><img src="https://github.com/s9w/binary_bakery/raw/master/readme/binary_size.png"></p>

-So the compiler doesn't add overhead beyond the payload size and a small constant size penalty of ~3KB from the decoding header.
-Compression allows the payload size to decrease, reducing the impact on binary size and compile time.
+Good news: the compiler doesn't add overhead beyond the payload size and a small constant size penalty of ~3KB from the decoding header.
+Compression allows the payload size to decrease, reducing the impact on binary size and -time.

 As an example datapoint, an image with an uncompressed size of 16MB only adds 1.78MB to the resulting binary with zstd compression.